Fully device-independent quantum key distribution using synchronous correlations

 In \cite{vidick2021almost}, this measure is called the ``default to synchronicity'' and denoted $\delta_{sync}$.
 As stated, the expected asynchronicity is the average likelihood of a non-synchronous result where the inputs are sampled uniformly at random.
 All results here, and in \cite{vidick2021almost}, apply to the expected asynchronicity where the expectation is computed over inputs sampled with respect to some other fixed distribution.

+In order to statistically bound the asynchronicity, we modify Protocol A so that for some data rounds where Alice and Bob have selected the same inputs they still reveal their output.
+This results in our Protocol B, found as Algorithm \ref{alg:synchronousQKD-protocolB} below.

-Here we state the main result \cite[Theorem 3.1]{vidick2021almost} in this context using the notation of \cite[Lemma 7]{rodrigues2017nonlocal}.
+Here we state the main result \cite[Theorem 3.1]{vidick2021almost} in the notation used above.
 Note that this theorem refers to symmetric (albeit nonsynchronous) correlations, which is the natural setting as every synchronous quantum correlation is symmetric.
 This implies a special form for the projections in the correlation, involving the transpose with respect to the natural basis given by the Schmidt-decomposition of the entangled state used in the correlation.

 \begin{theorem}[Vidick] There are universal constants $c,C > 0$ such that the following holds.
 Let $X$ and $Y$ be finite sets and $p$ a symmetric quantum correlation with input set $X$, measurement results $Y$, and asynchronicity $S = S(p)$.
 Write